Technologicat/unpythonic/doc/features.md

 They also have a superpower: with the help of the UUID automatically assigned by `gensym`, they survive a pickle roundtrip with object identity intact.
 Unpickling the *same* gensym value multiple times in the same process will produce just one object instance.
 (If the original return value from gensym is still alive, it is that same object instance.)

 The UUID is generated with the pseudo-random algorithm [`uuid.uuid4`](https://docs.python.org/3/library/uuid.html).
-Due to rollover of the time field, it is possible for collisions with current UUIDs to occur with those generated after (approximately) the year 3400.
+Due to rollover of the time field, it is possible for collisions with current UUIDs (as of the early 21st century) to occur with those generated after (approximately) the year 3400.
 See [RFC 4122](https://tools.ietf.org/html/rfc4122).

 #### Compared to other languages

-Our `sym` is like a Lisp/Scheme/Racket symbol, which is essentially an [interned string](https://en.wikipedia.org/wiki/String_interning), which in Lisps is a data type distinct from a regular string.
+Our `sym` is like a Lisp/Scheme/Racket symbol, which is essentially an [interned string](https://en.wikipedia.org/wiki/String_interning), which in the Lisp family is a data type distinct from a regular string.
 In our implementation, we do **not** use [`sys.intern`](https://docs.python.org/3/library/sys.html#sys.intern); the interning mechanism of our symbol types is completely separate and independent of Python's string interning mechanism.

 Our `gensym` is like the [Lisp `gensym`](http://clhs.lisp.se/Body/f_gensym.htm), and the [JavaScript `Symbol`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol).